Taldgan/JumpingMan/README.md

 # CS3443 Semester Project
 Jumping Man

-Running the program: Just load the program up and run it on your ide of choice, no other steps required.
+Running the program: Just load the program up and run it on your IDE of choice, no other steps required.

 Instructions: Get to the end of the level without running into any enemies or